 DIY Website Builders

-DIY website builders are ideal for individuals or small businesses looking for an affordable solution without extensive features.
+DIY website builders are ideal for individuals or small businesses seeking an affordable solution with limited features.
+Many DIY website builders include a free domain for the first year and offer a wide variety of website templates, making it easy to create a professional-looking site without coding skills.
 The typical cost range for DIY site builders is £15-£50 per month, with the average monthly cost of a small business website using DIY platforms around £21.50 plus VAT.
-Popular platforms like Wix and Weebly offer premade themes and drag-and-drop interfaces, making it easy to build a basic website in just a few hours.
+Popular platforms like Wix and Weebly offer premade themes and drag-and-drop interfaces, enabling quick deployment, often within a day.

+These builders often include ecommerce functionality, enabling users to sell products online with essential tools like inventory management and payment processing.
 However, customising a DIY website might incur additional costs for plugins, which typically range from £10 to £100+ per year.
-Additionally, while DIY builders are generally affordable and suitable for non-complex websites, they may face limitations such as poor search engine ranking and performance issues, impacting visibility and effectiveness.
+Additionally, while DIY builders are generally affordable and suitable for non-complex websites, they may face limitations, such as poor search engine rankings and performance issues, which can impact visibility and effectiveness.

 Understanding these costs and limitations can help you decide if a DIY approach is right for your business.